How to Teach Your Dog to Pay Dead: All Questions Answered

 In a nutshell, playing dead is a trick where a dog pretends to be dead.
 The trick comes in several variations.
 You can teach your dog to drop and roll over, to fall on the ground upon the “Bang-bang!” cue to imitate shooting (”bang dog trick”), or even a dramatic variant where your dog staggers, drops down, lies down, and twitches their legs before lying still.

-How to Teach a Dog to Play Dead in 5 Steps
+How to Teach your Dog to Play Dead in 5 Steps

 So, everything is set, and you’re ready to teach your dog to play dead.
 Training the play-dead trick involves several stages that will help your dog grasp the concept of this pretend game.
 Let’s focus on the steps you should take to help your dog follow the command.